Isotopical/isotopical/public/assets/collections/recipes/ohana-que-wing-sauce.md

 # Notes

-Toss wings in sauce in a large mixing bowl to cover thoroughly.
+Toss 5 lbs of wings in sauce in a large mixing bowl to cover thoroughly.

+If using this as a dip, cut ingredients in half as this recipe was designed for the wings to be tossed and well coated.